opencog/miner/opencog/miner/README.md

       (Concept "cat"))))
 ```

-Here `And` has a special treatment.
-Indeed in the pattern matcher if
+Here `Present` has 2 clauses, and the pattern corresponds to a
-the pattern body begins with `And` it is interpreted as a logical
-statement, not a litteral to match.
-Thus when given this pattern to
+conjunction of these 2 clauses.
+Thus when given this pattern to the
-the pattern matcher it will match all atoms representing cats eating
+pattern matcher it will match all atoms representing cats eating
 mexican-food.

 The incremental conjunction expansion heuristic allows to combine